NETWAYS/foreman-training/plugins/08_openscap.md

     # tar xvzf foreman_scap_client-master.tar.gz
     # mv puppet-foreman_scap_client-master/ foreman_scap_client

-Import the Puppet Class from the WebGUI ("Configure > Environments" or "Configure > Classes").
+Import the Puppet Class from the WebGUI ("Configure > Puppet ENC > Environments" or "Configure > Puppet ENC > Classes").

 For Ansible support install the role on the Ansible control machine.

     # ansible-galaxy install --roles-path /etc/ansible/roles/ theforeman.foreman_scap_client

-Import the Ansible Rolle from the WebGUI ("Configure > Roles").
+Import the Ansible Rolle from the WebGUI ("Configure > Ansible > Roles").

 ### Parameterize the Puppet Module / Ansible Role

 Depending on the Policy file used some parameters need to be changed, in our case we need to fetch remote resources.

-For Puppet navigate to "Configure > Smart Class Parameters" and select "fetch_remote_resources" from the list.
+For Puppet navigate to "Configure > Puppet ENC > Smart Class Parameters" and select "fetch_remote_resources" from the list.
 In the form select Override and set the Default Value to "true", then press "Submit".

-For Ansible navigate to "Configure > Variables" and select "foreman_scap_client_fetch_remote_resources" from the list.
+For Ansible navigate to "Configure > Ansible > Variables" and select "foreman_scap_client_fetch_remote_resources" from the list.
 In the form select Override and set the Default Value to "true", then press "Submit".

 ### Create a Hostgroup